MiSikora/laboratory/library/docs/releasing.md

 ## Documentation updates

 Website documentation lives under [`/library/docs`](https://github.com/MiSikora/laboratory/tree/master/library/docs) directory and is deployed with [MkDocs](https://www.mkdocs.org/) using [Material Theme](https://squidfunk.github.io/mkdocs-material/).
-A new site is built and published for latest commits on the `master` branch.
+A new site is built and published for the latest commits on the `master` branch.

-If you want to test the website locally before pushing changes you need to follow these steps.
+If you want to test the website locally before pushing changes, you need to follow these steps.

 Make sure you have Python 3 and pip installed.